Craig Paul Nowak

 CAT TEST

 I devised a way to assess my student's drawing abilities at any level.
 I call it the Cat Test because I have my student's draw cats on their first day of class.
 Cats are a recognizable, approachable, universally memorable, and generally likable subject matter.
-People are often excited to try drawing a cat, they're less nervous to draw something so familiar, and because I have everyone draw cats in three different ways (from memory, from photo, and from life), I can see how much they understand about drawing fundamentals, all in one session.
+People are often excited to try drawing a cat, they're less nervous to draw something so familiar, and because I have everyone draw cats in three different ways (from memory, from photo, and from life), I can see how much they understand about drawing fundamentals without wasting too much time beating around the bush.
 That front row seat into their individual skill levels is a game changer for me.
-Every class after that can then be catered to their needs.
+Every class after that can then be catered to their collective needs.

 00_basic_drawing_before_after_class_1_on_left_and_class_6_on_right.jpg